BPMN-sw-evol/BPbSw-Traceability/README.md

 [Camunda Modeler](https://camunda.com/download/modeler/) is a desktop application that provides a graphical user interface for designing BPMN and DMN diagrams.
 It allows users to visually model their business processes and decision tables using drag-and-drop elements, making it easy to create, edit, and analyze process models.
 ## Applications

-1. **BPM-tracer**: program that analyzes a BPMN model by traversing its XML to learn information that helps developers to evolve the sw that supports the model execution.
+1. **BPM-tracer**: program that analyzes a BPMN model by traversing its XML to obtain information that helps developers to evolve the sw that supports the model execution.
 Mainly the execution links of the model activities.
-This code is used for models executed in the Camunda engine..
+This code is used for models executed in the Camunda engine.
 [Repository Link](https://github.com/BPMN-sw-evol/BPMN-tracer)

 2. **biptrac**: program that analyzes the static code of various projects in search of process variables to determine the existing traceability by generating information and persisting it to a MySQL database and in a JSON file.
 [Repository Link](https://github.com/BPMN-sw-evol/biptrac)